informalsystems/sovereign-ibc/docs/DataRequirements.md

 - Used for adjusting rollup parameters that the relayer may need for setting configurations and basic checks, like the namespaces, max batch size, max tx size, max gas fees, etc.
+- Used to retrieve the rollup code commitment, essential for the aggregated proof verification.
 - Only used once, at relayer startup during health check.
 - Usually not needed for IBC relaying strictly speaking.